 The Shape of Butter and Butter Dishes

-North American butter (see image) for consumers usually comes in long, narrow, wax paper wrapped packages of 4 ounces each (about 100 grams).
+North American butter (see image) for consumers usually comes in long, narrow, wax paper-wrapped packages of 4 ounces each (about 100 grams).
 In the western United States, the sticks may be shorter and fatter.
 Butter dishes are made to fit this size of butter.

-In Germany and most of the European Union, butter is packaged in 250 gram (about 9 ounces), foil-wrapped bars, much like the cream cheese in the US.
+In Germany and most of the European Union, butter is packaged in 250 grams (about 9 ounces), foil-wrapped bars, much like the cream cheese in the US.
 Here is a picture of German butter in a German butter dish.

 Where to Buy European Style Butter

 There are several manufacturers in the US that produce European-style butter.

 "Butterschmalz" is clarified butter or butter which is melted, allowing the water to boil off and the milk solids to separate.
 Skim the milk solids from the top and what is left is clarified butter.
 It keeps longer than butter and does not burn as readily when high heat is used.